CooperCoolrea/FancyBucket3000/README.md

 ## Design Decision Discussion
 One of the first design decisions we made was to put a lid on our bucket with a large hole cutout with a mesh covering.
 This prevents leaves from getting in the bucket and allows water to enter.
 The border of the cutout is where the ultrasonic sensor rests.
 This prevents it from being rained on from above; however, the sensor would still be at risk of water damage if the bucket overfills.
 There is definitely room to improve this design.
 For example, someone could add a cover that automatically closes the bucket when it gets full.
 This would eliminate any risk of water damage.
 We would have probably included this in our design if we were not limited on time.
+Additionally, there is some interference with the ultrasonic sensor's sound pulses bouncing off the bucket lid.
+This created some inaccurate volume results.

 Another design decision we made was to use a ball valve as the connection between the water storage and water distribution.
 We mainly decided to use a ball valve because we were afraid that a solenoid valve would be unable to open with the amount of pressure at the bottom of our bucket.
+Additionally, a ball valve only requires a switch to operate, while a solenoid requires some analog signals to control it.
 We also considered rigging up an automatic opening with a servo or stepper motor; however, we decided that neither motor would have the power to open against the pressure of the water.
 The ball valve we used was also fairly simple to implement after having a proper power supply.
 We merely had to connect it to a motor controller and code it like any other component.
 Using a servo, stepper motor, or solenoid valve would've required more work and troubleshooting.

 We decided to use an electronic pH sensor in the interest of time.
 It was very simple to code and calibrate.
 We also included a manual option on our GUI in case our users wanted to use a paper pH strip, then input their own reading.
 We were originally going to use a camera and code it to read the pH from the color; however, we decided this would be difficult since we would have to worry about interference from background colors and potentially would’ve had to utilize artificial intelligence.
 We also considered only using a manual option; however, we wanted to challenge ourselves and did not want there to have to be a secondary purchase to use our device.
 Another engineer could implement the camera reading with artificial intelligence or use manual entry only for simplicity.